MikeAvgeros/bay-leaf-jobs/README.md

     - As a User, I want to be able to easily view information on how to use the website as well as the website's terms of service.

+    - As a User, I want to be able to contact the website owner in order to ask questions or send feedback.

+    - As a User, I want the UI and design to be consistent throughout the website, so it will be visually appealing and easy to navigate.

-    - As a User, I want to be able to update or delete my profile.
+    - As a User, I want to be able to update or delete my profile as well as add a profile picture.

-    - As a User (Developer), I want to easily view all the available jobs, find out if they are suitable for me and quickly apply to them.
+    - As a User (Developer), I want to easily view all the available jobs, see the description and quickly apply.

+    - As a User (Developer), I want to be able to filter the jobs in order to find the ones that are more suitable for me.

-    - As a User (Developer), I want to be able to view when a job was posted so I can decide if I should apply.
+    - As a User (Developer), I want to be able to view when a job was posted and other info so I can decide if I should apply.

+    - As a User (Developer), I want to be notified that my application was sent successfully.

     - As a User (Developer), I want to be able to contact the recruiter in case I have questions about a job or simply want to follow up on my progress.

+    - As a User (Recruiter), I want to easily create jobs and add role and company information that can help me find the best talent.

-    - As a User (Recruiter), I want to easily create jobs and see who has applied to them as well as if the applicants meet my client's criteria.
+    - As a User (Recruiter), I want to be able to see who has applied to my job posts as well as if the applicants meet my client's criteria.

     - As a User (Recruiter), I want to be able to update the job description as per my client's request or delete them if the position is no longer open.

-    - As a User, I want to be able to contact the website owner in order to ask questions or send feedback.

-    - As a User, I want the UI and design to be consistent throughout the website, so it will be visually appealing and easy to navigate.
+    - As a User (Recruiter), I want to be notified when a developer has applied to my job post.

 ## Scope

 This project is developed as a Minimal Viable Product.
-There will be room for future improvements and releases incorporating additional pages and features.
+There will be room for future improvements and releases incorporating additional pages and features as well as improved design.

 - ### Current Features

+	- Users can create and sign in to their account and get a welcoming email from the website.

+    - Users can customize their profile, add a picture as well as delete it if they wish.

-	- Players can name their character.
+    - Users can contact the website owner.

+    - Users can find information on how to use the website.

+    - Users (Developer) can view and filter jobs based on keywords to find the ones they like.

+    - Users (Developer) can apply to their dream jobs and get notifications that their application was received.

+    - Users (Developer) can email the recruiter directly to ask questions or check their application progress.

+    - Users (Recruiter) can create a job, add a detailed description and company info.

+    - Users (Recruiter) can edit the job description if necessary without having to re-create the post.

-    - Players can view their character's stats and inventory.
+    - Users (Recruiter) can view everyone who applied to their job posts and find the most suitable candidate.

-    - Images of each level and enemy are displayed on screen for increased realism.

-    - Players can view a live displayer of their health in the form of a health bar to check if they are about to die.

-    - Players can view the remaining health points of each enemy so that they know if they can beat them.

-    - Players can contact the developer with questions and story suggestions as well as view their social media and github accounts.

-    - Animations are added when displaying the text and buttons.

-    - Players can choose to skip the text animation in order to play faster.

-    - Players can choose to view a tutorial which explains the functionality of the game or start playing right away.

-    - A video plays on a loop in the background which adds more movement and realism to the game.
+    - Users (Recruiter) get emails once a developer has applied to their job posts.

 - ### Future Features

-    - I would like to complete the story and present players with more than 2 options each time in order to create a more complex narrative with different endings.

-    - I would like to use session storage to save the state of the game so that you do not start from the beginning.
-This was not currently implemented due to time constraints and because the story is short.

-    - Since the functionality to pick weapons which update the player's stats exists, I would like to create more weapons and special items for the player.
+    - I would like to allow users to update their password in case they forget it.

-    - I would like to add icons next to the items in the inventory similar to RPG games.
+    - I would like to add a recaptcha when registering, contacting website owner and applying to jobs to avoid bots and spam.

-    - Add the entire story, levels, items and characters into a JSON file, which can be replaced so that anyone can mod the game and add their own story, characters and items.

 ## Structure & Skeleton

-I have designed the structure and layout of my game based on the CSS grid system.
-I have created low fidelity wireframes for desktop and mobile using Miro in order to guide me in designing the game.
-The design and layout of the game has evolved from the original Miro wireframes.
+I have designed the structure and layout of the website using Materialize and CSS Grid.
+I have created low fidelity wireframes for desktop and mobile using Balsamiq in order to guide me in designing the pages.
+The design and layout of the website has evolved from the original Balsamiq wireframes.
 You can view the original low fidelity wireframes below.

 -  ### Wireframes